geekoftheweek/attendance-counter/README.md

-# vuex-experiments
+# attendance-counter

-> A Vue.js project
+> A lightweight web app for reliably counting people at rest.
+See it in action at http://warrenfrancis.com/counter

 ## Build Setup